angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

 the card found with Personal Tutor faster.
 It also allows a slight reduction in the land count for the deck running around 16 lands over the "normal" 17.

+The advantage of this is you are able to *go under* a lot of decks like Delver before their disruption becomes available and with the hard bit of resolving Doomsday being completed quicker, the pressure on them to find a way to answer Cavern + Oracle is all the heavier.
+Conversely though you lose some of the long game resiliency and can be a lot more reliant on your mulligan decisions as your opening hand often offers a lot less flexibility with a smaller selection cantrip suite.

 The deck favours minimising splash colours where possible however having a single off colour splash is pretty much free in terms of deck building.
 Currently straight {U}{B} or {U}{B}{R} seem to be the most popular